How to Use a Tailscale VPN for Remote Work and Travel

 Custom Exit Nodes Configuration

-5. Enabling IP-forwarding and adding subnets on the GL-iNet router
+5. Adding subnets on the GL-iNet router

 First, SSH into your travel router.
 Remember to use the password to your router this time, not your laptop or Raspberry Pi password.
 Open a Terminal window on your Mac or Linux laptop and type: